 By combining this operator with others, you can also look for particular keywords within your competitors’ sites.

 Similarly to allinurl:, the allinanchor: will help you identify pages that have one or more of your keywords, but this time it’s in the anchor text of backlinks pointing to a page.

-This can help you find the pages that have the most powerful backlinks pointing to it.
+This can help you find the pages that have the most powerful backlinks pointing to them.
 You can also use this to understand which sites are contributing to the page rank of another website.

 Google stores information on all websites in its cache, and with this operator, you can see the cached version of any URL.